tawsif113/CRM/CRM MVP README.markdown

 4. **Track Opportunities**: Create and update sales deals, moving them through stages.
 5. **Log Activities**: Record interactions like calls or emails for historical tracking.
 6. **View Dashboard**: Monitor key metrics like open leads and pipeline status.

-*Example Workflow*:
-- Add a new lead from a website form.
-- Assign the lead to a sales rep and log a follow-up call.
-- Convert the lead to a contact and create an opportunity upon qualification.

 ## Database Schema
 The CRM uses the following core entities: